JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 ## Conclusion

-Imagine that your business critical application is the `storage-app` in the above first scenario.
+Imagine that your business-critical application is the `storage-app` in the above first scenario.
-You thought that you're safe because you have deployed your AKS cluster across multiple availability zones but you didn't realize that your disks are LRS disks.
+You thought that you were safe because you deployed your AKS cluster across multiple availability zones, but you didn't realize that your disks are LRS disks.
 In the event of an availability zone failure, your application will be down until the node in the same zone is available again.